penpot/penpot-docs/plugins/deployment.md

 ## 3.1.
 Building your project

-The building may vary between frameworks but if you had previously configured your scripts in `package.json`, `npm run build` should work.
+The building may vary between frameworks but if you had previously configured your scripts in <code class="language-bash">package.json</code>, <code class="language-bash">npm run build</code> should work.

-The resulting build should be located somewhere in the `dist/` folder, maybe somewhere else if you have configured so.
+The resulting build should be located somewhere in the <code class="language-bash">dist/</code> folder, maybe somewhere else if you have configured so.

-Be wary that some framework's builders can add additional folders like `apps/project-name/`, `project-name/` or `browser/`.
+Be wary that some framework's builders can add additional folders like <code class="language-bash">apps/project-name/</code>, <code class="language-bash">project-name/</code> or <code class="language-bash">browser/</code>.

 Examples: